-105. Please provide a brief explanation of the ways in which you are e embedding equity into this action's program development methods?
+105. Please provide a brief explanation of the ways in which you are embedding equity into this action's program development methods?

-106. Is your local/tribal governm ient advancing Mitigation Action on #5 through policy methods?
+106. Is your local/tribal government advancing Mitigation Action #5 through policy methods?

-Yes
+O Yes

-No
+O No

 O No

 107. Provide a brief description of how Mitigation Action #5 is being advanced through policy methods.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
+This s not meant to be an exhaustive list, but rather a list of the most impactful actions.
 108. Is equity being embedded into Mitigation Action #5 through policy methods?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
-Respondents can include actions not included in this list. • Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parks reless than 'x' miles from every home • Have fare free days with extreme heat or high air pollution to encourage less cars on the road • Amend municipal code to mandate long-term bike parking facilities and shower facilities at places of employment to encourage bike transportation Yes
+Respondents can include actions not ncluded in this list.
+Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parties than 'x' miles from every home ks n Have fare free days with extreme heat or high air pollution to encourage less cars on the road • Amend municipal code to mandate long-term bike parking facilities and shower facilities at places of employment to encourage bike transportation O Yes No No methods.
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions?
+112. Is equity being embedded into Mitigation Action #5 through budget/investment methods?
+Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as ; supportive guidance.
+This is not meant to be exhaustive of every possible action.
+Respondents can include actions not included in this list. t Consider incentives for the public to ride transportation, e.g. discount or make ridership free during rush hour rs Develop grants and provide financial resources for the installation of infrastructure necessary to support telecommutir • annual budget allocation to maintain sidewalks and build them where they don't exist to connect low-income communities or communities of color to transit stops Pay transit workers a living wage Yes No No

-109. Please provide a brief explanation of the ways in which you a re embedding equity into this action's policy methods?
+109. Please provide a brief explanation of the ways in which you are embedding equity into this action! policy methods?

-110. Is your local/tribal government advancing Mitigation Action #5 through budget/investment methods> -
+110. Is your local/tribal government advancing Mitigation Action #5 through budget/investment method

-Yes
+O Yes

 ○ No